svvlcrkt/Reviews-Example/README.md

 https://www.youtube.com/watch?v=3PHXvlpOkf4&ab_channel=freeCodeCamp.org

 ### About The Project:
-When you click the forward key, moves to the next person.
+When you click the forward key, moves to the next person. <br>
-When you click the backward key, moves to the previous person.
+When you click the backward key, moves to the previous person. <br>
 When you click the Surprise Me key, shows any person with random function.

 ### PROJECT VİEW: